 Design Technology teaches Children to design products with a purpose in mind and to consider the intended user of the products which imbeds our core Christian values of Hope and Compassion.
 It is an inspiring, rigorous and practical subject, requiring creativity, resourcefulness, and imagination.
 Pupils design and make products that solve real and relevant problems within a variety of contexts.
 Food technology is implemented across the school at John Mayne, with children developing an understanding of where food comes from, the importance of a varied and healthy diet and how to prepare this.
 DT also draws upon other areas of subject knowledge and skills such as Maths.

 Our music curriculum encourages an appreciation for music.
 Music is used throughout our school day in areas such as singing in collective worship and as a tool to focus during activities.
 Music from all genres and times is appreciated by listening to and discussing the content, use of instruments and atmosphere intended by the piece.
 Children explore how to compose music with a range of tuned and un-tuned instruments to suit a theme and develop, perform and evaluate their own compositions.
-In KS2 a music specialist works with each year group to play a tuned instrument whilst supporting their development to read and write musical notation accurately.
+The school has recently adopted the Charanga, award-wining music scheme.

 Our aim is to provide a high-quality computing education which equips children to use computational thinking and creativity to understand and change the world.
 The curriculum will teach children key knowledge about how computers and computer systems work, and how they are designed and programmed.
 Learners will have the opportunity to gain an understanding of computational systems of all kinds, whether or not they include computers.